-The DI/DB analysis identifies potential future disparate impacts that may result from the modeled projects on minority populations, as well as potential future disproportionate burdens on low-income populations.
+The DI/DB analyses identify potential future disparate impacts that may result from the modeled projects on minority populations, as well as potential future disproportionate burdens on low-income populations.
 Disparate impacts refer to potential future adverse effects that would disproportionately affect minority populations.
 Disproportionate burdens refer to potential future adverse effects that would disproportionately affect low-income populations.
 Adverse effects may be either a delay or denial of benefits or an imposition of burdens.
-The DI/DB analysis assessed a suite of 10 metrics for potential future disparate impacts or disproportionate burdens.
-These impacts are projected to occur by 2040, the outer year of the LRTP.
+The DI/DB analyses assessed a suite of 10 metrics for potential future disparate impacts or disproportionate burdens.
+The MPO's draft DI/DB Policy describes how the MPO determines whether impacts are disparate or disproportionate (see Appendix C).